 Retaining a Personal Injury Attorney in South Carolina

 It’s important to understand that scar value is very subjective.
 That’s why having the right South Carolina personal injury attorney can make all the difference.
 You need a lawyer who is aggressive and a skilled negotiator.
-The attorneys at Elrod Pope Law Firm have years of experience handling a variety of personal injury matters, including serious injury auto accidents.
+The attorneys at Elrod Pope Accident & Injury Attorneys have years of experience handling a variety of personal injury matters, including serious injury auto accidents.
 Contact our office at 803-599-3080 to schedule a consultation.